Jardine Cycle & Carriage: Vinamilk

 Vinamilk is the largest dairy producer in Vietnam with about 59% domestic market share and is also one of the largest companies by market capitalisation on the Ho Chi Minh Stock Exchange.
-In 2017, Jardine Cycle & Carriage Limited first acquired an interest in Vinamilk and currently holds a 10.6% stake in the company.
+In 2017, Jardine Cycle & Carriage first acquired an interest in Vinamilk and currently holds a 10.6% stake in the company.
 Vinamilk is known for its wide range of dairy products which are sold across 250,000 retail points in Vietnam and exported across the region.
 The company has also topped Forbes Vietnam's top 50 brands in Vietnam listed companies for seven consecutive years.

 Siam City Cement

-In 2015, Jardine Cycle & Carriage Limited acquired a 24.9% interest in Siam City Cement, the second largest cement manufacturer in Thailand.
+In 2015, Jardine Cycle & Carriage acquired a 24.9% interest in Siam City Cement, the second largest cement manufacturer in Thailand.
 Siam City Cement also has a leading presence in South Vietnam, Thailand, Cambodia and Bangladesh.
 Jardine Cycle & Carriage now holds 25.5% in Siam City Cement.
-SCCC is listed on the Stock Exchange of Thailand and operates across South and Southeast Asia, producing concrete and other building materials.
+SCCC is listed on the Stock Exchange of Thailand and operates across South and Southeast Asia, producing cement, concrete and other building materials.

 Automotive

 Cycle & Carriage Singapore

-Cycle & Carriage Singapore (100%) is a leading automotive group in Singapore.
+Cycle & Carriage (100%) is a leading automotive group in Singapore.
 It is engaged in the distribution, retail and aftersales service of Mercedes-Benz, Mitsubishi, Kia, Citroën, DS Automobiles and Maxus motor vehicles.
 It also retails used cars under its Republic Auto brand and has a car leasing business in Singapore.
 It is also the exclusive distributor of BYD electric forklifts in Singapore.

 Cycle & Carriage Bintang (Malaysia)

 Cycle & Carriage Bintang (59.1%) is listed on Bursa Malaysia.
-With an extensive network of 13 outlets across the country, Cycle & Carriage Bintang is a leading Mercedes-Benz dealer group in Malaysia, providing sales and aftersales services for Mercedes-Benz passenger cars and commercial vehicles, which includes FUSO trucks.
+With an extensive network of 13 outlets across the country, Cycle & Carriage Bintang is a leading Mercedes-Benz dealer group in Malaysia, providing sales and aftersales services for Mercedes-Benz passenger cars and commercial vehicles, which includes Fuso trucks.

 Cycle & Carriage Myanmar

-In 2013, Jardine Cycle & Carriage Limited established a 60% joint-venture, Cycle & Carriage Myanmar, which distributes, retails and provides aftersales services for Mercedes-Benz and Mazda passenger cars and commercial vehicles, as well as FUSO commercial vehicles in Myanmar.
+In 2013, Jardine Cycle & Carriage established a 60% joint-venture, Cycle & Carriage Myanmar, which distributes, retails and provides aftersales services for Mercedes-Benz and Mazda passenger cars and commercial vehicles, as well as Fuso commercial vehicles in Myanmar.